r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - String obfuscated<br />

-      w'h'o'am'i <-- This technic requires 'open' and 'close' single quotes
+      w'h'o'am'i <-- This technic requires to 'open' and 'close' the single quotes

       w\h\o\am\i